Location: 1st floor, adjacent to Lobby

 Director: Susanne DeCrane, 410-337-1706

-Many patients who come to St. Joseph Medical Center have a tradition of faith that is very important to them.
+Many patients who come to University of Maryland St. Joseph Medical Center have a tradition of faith that is very important to them.
 Our goal is to honor those traditions while they are here.
 All faith traditions, Christian as well as non-Christian, are welcomed and honored at St. Joseph.

 We approach the care of our patients from a holistic perspective—we believe the well-being of the patient may be helped through conversation, prayer, meditation, music, ritual, and spiritual care services.
 Our ecumenical staff of chaplains is available as a resource for patients and their families during times of waiting, diagnosis and decision-making, in times of joy, pain and grief, in anxiety and fear, in searching for meaning and as a comforting presence.